 If you have chest pain, seek immediate medical help.
 Chest pain could mean that you’re having a heart attack.

-To understand the causes of A-fib, it may be helpful to know how the heart typically beats.
+To understand the causes of atrial fibrillation (AFib), it may be helpful to know how the heart typically beats.

-In atrial fibrillation, the signals in the upper chambers of the heart are chaotic.
-As a result, the upper chambers shake (quiver).
-The AV node is then bombarded with signals trying to get through to the lower heart chambers (ventricles).
+But in atrial fibrillation, the signals in the upper chambers of the heart are chaotic.
+As a result, the upper chambers tremble or shake.
+The AV node is flooded with signals trying to get through to the lower heart chambers.
 This causes a fast and irregular heart rhythm.

 Causes of atrial fibrillation